github/docs/content/code-security/supply-chain-security/understanding-your-software-supply-chain/about-the-dependency-graph.md

 ## Dependencies included

-The dependency graph includes all the dependencies of a repository that are detailed in the manifest and lock files, or their equivalent, for supported ecosystems.
+The dependency graph includes all the dependencies of a repository that are detailed in the manifest and lock files, or their equivalent, for supported ecosystems{% ifversion dependency-submission-api %}, as well as the dependencies that have been submitted using the Dependency submission API (beta){% endif %}.
 This includes:

-- Direct dependencies, that are explicitly defined in a manifest or lock file
+- Direct dependencies, that are explicitly defined in a manifest or lock file {% ifversion dependency-submission-api %} or have been submitted using the Dependency submission API (beta){% endif %}
 - Indirect dependencies of these direct dependencies, also known as transitive dependencies or sub-dependencies

 The dependency graph identifies indirect dependencies{% ifversion fpt or ghec %} either explicitly from a lock file or by checking the dependencies of your direct dependencies.
 For the most reliable graph, you should use lock files (or their equivalent) because they define exactly which versions of the direct and indirect dependencies you currently use.
 If you use lock files, you also ensure that all contributors to the repository are using the same versions, which will make it easier for you to test and debug code{% else %} from the lock files{% endif %}.